kirschbaum-development/nova-chartjs/README.md

 ```
 ## Adding Custom Datsets

-You can also add your own custom datasets to chart by adding a `getAdditionalDatasets` method on your model
+You can also add your own custom datasets to the chart by adding a `getAdditionalDatasets` method on your model

 ![Additional Dataset](screenshots/WithAdditionalDatasets.jpg "With Additional Dataset")